5 Major Ports Of Algeria

 Port of Skikda

-The Port of Skikda is one of the most important oil-exporting ports of Algeria.
-Oil from Hasi Messaoud oil fields is carried to the port and exported throughout the world from this port.
-This port serves as a pivotal point for Eastern and Southern Algeria and managing export and imports in the nearby Safsaf Valley.
+The Port of Skikda is one of Algeria’s most important oil-exporting ports.
+Oil from Hasi Messaoud oil fields is carried to the port and exported throughout the world.
+This port serves as a pivotal point for Eastern and Southern Algeria and manages exports and imports in the nearby Safsaf Valley.

-The port is managed by Enterprise Portuaire d’SKIKDA, and was formally opened for traffic in 1982.
-The new port was constructed in 2014 and since then has been handling international oil exports.
-However, the development of infrastructure for oil pipelines and refineries had been ongoing since the 1970s.
+Enterprise Portuaire d’SKIKDA managed the port, and it was formally opened for traffic in 1982.
+The new port was constructed in 2014 and has been handling international oil exports since then.
+However, the development of infrastructure for oil pipelines and refineries has been ongoing since the 1970s.

-The port of Arzew El-Djedid is solely owned and operated by SERPORT, along with the port of Bethioua.
-The ports are responsible majorly for hydrocarbon exports from Algeria.
-The Arzew Port Company was founded in 1982, which later went public in 1989 and since then has been solely owned by the Algerian State.
+SERPORT owns and operates the ports of Arzew El-Djedid and Bethioua.
+These ports are major sources of hydrocarbon exports from Algeria.
+The Arzew Port Company was founded in 1982, went public in 1989, and has been solely owned by the Algerian State since then.

 The maximum size of the vessel that can be accommodated in the port is 500 feet.
-The port has fixed cranes of 24 to 49 MT capacity, and the average annual traffic is recorded at 3000 vessels and nearly 67 million MT of cargo.
+The port has fixed cranes with a capacity of 24 to 49 MT, and the average annual traffic is recorded at 3000 vessels and nearly 67 million MT of cargo.

 The port has ship repair and maintenance facilities, and major town centres are connected through a dense network of railroads.